chengyus/sudoku_cpp/README.txt

 * I added a Makefile.linux; you can rename that default (cygwin) Makefile to something else;
   and then "cp Makefile.linux Makefile" (or just add -f to overwrite the file) and just make.

+For Mac:

+Steps:
+* brew install eigen  # This seems to install 3.3.9 eigen(3); even newer.
+* Download that tarbal from qqwing website: https://qqwing.com/qqwing-1.3.4.tar.gz, Following the instruction listed on: https://qqwing.com/download.html, for any platforms C++ Source.
+* cp Makefile.mac Makefile

 To Compile:

 make